ophusgroup/teaching-matsci144/text/phase04_Clausius_Clapeyron.md

 f = c - p + 2
 ```

-where $c$ is the number of hemical components in the system and $p$ is the number of phases present.
+where $c$ is the number of chemical components in the system and $p$ is the number of phases present.
 :::

 For pure liquid water, we have a single chemical component ($c = 1$) and one phase present ($p = 1$).
 Applying Gibbs' phase rule: